timlrx/tailwind-nextjs-starter-blog/README.md

 The API routes used in the newsletter component cannot be used in a static site export.
 You will need to use a form API endpoint provider and substitute the route in the newsletter component accordingly.
 Other hosting platforms such as Netlify also offer alternative solutions - please refer to their docs for more information.

+**Google App Engine**
+Apart from changes mentioned above for `next/image`, configurations should be changed based on recommendations [here](https://github.com/vercel/next.js/discussions/12474#discussioncomment-17844) in order to set up the project for GAE deployment.

 ## Support

 Using the template?
 Support this effort by giving a star on GitHub, sharing your own blog and giving a shoutout on Twitter or becoming a project [sponsor](https://github.com/sponsors/timlrx).